Tag Archive for: River Weaver

 This traditional family run pub on the banks of the Shropshire Union Canal can be reached on a short break from Brewood.
 It has a patio area overlooking the canal and is renowned for its homemade pies and fish and chips.

-This popular pub in the beautiful Bath Valley has extensive riverside gardens alongside the Kennet & Avon Canal and magnificent Avoncliff Aqueduct.
-It can be reached on a short break from our bases at Bath, Monkton Combe, Bradford on Avon and Devizes.
+This popular pub on the Kennet & Avon Canal in beautiful Bradford on Avon has canalside gardens where you can watch the boats go by.
+It can be reached on a short break from our bases at Bath, Monkton Combe, Bradford on Avon, Hilperton and Devizes.

 4. The Leigh Arms, Little Leigh in Cheshire